datenanfragen/website/content/en/verein/become-a-member.md

 Thank you for considering a supporting membership in the Datenanfragen.de e.&nbsp;V.!
 As a supporting member you support the association sustainably and regularly to set a sign for data protection.

-Because we are {{< link slug="verein/transparency#3-information-on-tax-privileges" text="recognized as a charitable organisation" >}} by the German tax authorities, we are able to give you a donation verification for your membership fees, so that you might be able to deduct it from your tax returns (please check with your local tax code).
+Because we are {{< link slug="verein/transparency#3-information-on-tax-privileges" text="recognized as a public-benefit organisation" >}} by the German tax authorities, we are able to give you a donation verification for your membership fees, so that you might be able to deduct it from your tax returns (please check with your local tax code).

 To become a supporting member, you'll only have to fill out the [membership application](https://static.dacdn.de/docs/mitgliedsantrag.pdf) (German only).
 Please then send the finished form via email (as filled out PDF or scan/image) to [vorstand@datenanfragen.de](mailto:vorstand@datenanfragen.de), via fax to +49&nbsp;531&nbsp;209299&nbsp;36 or via mail to the following address: Datenanfragen.de e.&nbsp;V., Schreinerweg 6, 38126 Braunschweig, Germany.
 We will contact you subsequently to tell you whether your application had been accepted and to agree on a payment method.